2024 Tuition and Fees for each 6-week Summer Session

 Books and Course materials Flat Fee*: $250

-All books and materials will be made available upon the start of the course.
-The flat fee is adjusted after the first week of classes to reflect your actual book charges and any amount paid above the actual charges will be refunded.
+*All books and materials will be made available upon the start of the course.
+The flat fee is adjusted after the first week of classes to reflect your actual book charges and any amount paid above the actual book charges will be refunded.

 Students are responsible for round trip airfare, meals, and personal expenses.
 Immigration costs vary depending on student citizenship.

 For information about billing, payments, and refunds please visit the Bursar's website.